 Nov.
 29, 2014

-Big defensive play sends North Vermilion over Pioneer in Class A
+Big defensive play sends North Vermillion over Pioneer in Class A

-The North Vermilion Falcons, with the No. 1 defense in Class A football, used that asset when they needed it most in the state championship game.
+The North Vermillion Falcons, with the No. 1 defense in Class A football, used that asset when they needed it most in the state championship game.

 The Falcons surrendered 451 total yards to Pioneer while collecting just 270 themselves.
 But North Vermilion produced a timely 10-play, 64-yard drive for the winning score with 2:49 remaining.
 Adam Scott made the extra point that nudged the Falcons ahead.